jackmaden/philosophybreak/src/pages/articles/antinatalism-david-benatar-asymmetry-argument-for-why-its-wrong-to-have-children/index.md

 authorLink: "/about/"
 ---

-<span class="big-letter">I</span>s it always permissible to have children?
+<span class="big-letter">I</span>s it always morally permissible to have children?
 Or are there some cases where bringing new life into the world is irredeemably harmful?

 If we could be certain, for example, that a child would be born into a brief life of tortuous agony, then it seems reasonable to conclude that it would be wrong to actively try to bring forth such a life.
 In fact, we might even say we have a _duty_ to try to prevent such an unbearably miserable life from coming into being.